PCB Reverse Engineering Services

 What is PCB Reverse Engineering?

-PCB (Printed Circuit Board) Reverse Engineering is the process of analyzing, understanding, and reconstructing the design of an existing PCB, typically for the purpose of duplicating, modifying, or improving the original product.
-It involves the extraction of the design data from a physical PCB and its conversion into a CAD (Computer-Aided Design) format for further analysis and modification.
+PCB Reverse Engineering is the process of disassemble, analyzing, and reconstructing an existing circuit board of electronic devices.
+It’s typically used for the purpose of duplicating, modifying, or improving the original product.
+We remove the design data from the physical PCB and convert it into a CAD data format.
+This allows us to examine it closely and make any necessary adjustments.

 pcb reverse engineering procedure